 The world’s soil faces some serious challenges.
 33% of our global soils are already degraded, this, combined with climate change, means an increased risk of droughts and floods.
 Already many rural people cannot provide enough food for themselves and are being forced to migrate to survive.
 Poor food security is also causing millions of children to be malnourished.

 So what can we do about it?
-In conjunction with leading soil scientist and Grantham supervisor Dr Anna Krzywoszynska we have created a poster which explains simple things we can all to to be part of the solution to soil pollution.
+In conjunction with leading soil scientist and Grantham supervisor Dr Anna Krzywoszynska we’ve created a poster (see above) which explains 5 easy things we can all do to be part of the solution to soil pollution.

 But the problem of soil pollution won’t be solved by individuals alone – we need action on national and international levels.
 The UN calls for a profound change in the global food and agriculture system in order to feed the 815 million people who are hungry today and the additional 2 billion people expected to be undernourished by 2050.